946923759/replicant/syntax.md

 Example: `/Kyuushou	Hello world!`

+# `#`
+Anything starting with # will not get compiled in.
+Instead, you can use two 'special' commands with #.
+You are free to use # for anything other than these two commands, of course.

+ex. `#This is a comment`

+## #NEXT
+Set the next cutscene manually.

+## #LANGUAGES
+Set the language order if this cutscene has multiple languages.

 # tn
 If used right before a message, display a translation note button that can be clicked or viewed by holding shift.